lamini-ai/docs-to-qa/README.md

 3. Finetune a Q&A LLM for your docs on this data
 4. Run your custom LLM on new questions!

-This example runs on legislative data of U.S. Bills to create question-answer pairs related to these docs, without needing to manually label them yourself!
-Here's an example snippet:
+This example runs on legislative data of U.S. Bills to create question-answer pairs related to those documents, without needing to manually label them yourself!
+You can customize this to your own dataset.

+Here's an excerpt of what those documents in the data look like.
+They are not well-formatted, just raw data.
 ```
  118th CONGRESS
  1st Session